jonathanatuscpsu/DM-python/index.md

 # Data Mining in Python

-This set of online learning materials for undergraduate and graduate data mining classes was first developed and is currently being maintained by Zhaohu (Jonathan) Fan.
-Some of the materials are from [Dr. Yan Yu](https://www.business.uc.edu/faculty-research/obais/faculty/yan-yu.html)’s class notes.
+This repository hosts online learning materials for undergraduate and graduate **Data Mining / Business Analytics** courses taught by **Zhaohu (Jonathan) Fan**.

+The notes are written in Python and are designed to support:

+- Business analytics and data science learners
+- Students in data mining, machine learning, and predictive analytics courses
+- Practitioners looking for applied, example-driven materials

+Some materials adapt and extend class notes from [Dr. Yan Yu](https://www.business.uc.edu/faculty-research/obais/faculty/yan-yu.html), with permission and acknowledgment.

+---

+## How to Use These Materials

+- Each topic is organized as a **short module** (A, B, C, …) with an HTML notebook.
+- You can:
+  - Read the HTML notebooks directly in your browser.
+  - Use them as a **flipped-classroom** resource, lab companion, or self-study guide.
+- The sequence roughly follows a standard **data mining / predictive analytics** workflow:
+  1. Introduction & Python basics
+  2. Exploratory data analysis
+  3. Supervised learning (regression, classification, trees, etc.)
+  4. Model assessment & validation
+  5. Unsupervised learning and text mining

 ## Lecture and Lab Notes